 If a person shows signs of infection, an ambulance team should transport him or her to an isolation center to be tested for the virus, thus minimizing the transmission of the virus to others.
 If the person tests positive for Ebola, doctors, and nurses begin treatment and contact tracers repeat the process.

 An experimental Ebola vaccine has been deployed to Congo.
 While still in the testing phase, it has been shown to be highly protective against Ebola.
 The vaccine will be given to people who have had direct contact with infected patients, as well as those who have had contact with these contacts, in order to establish a buffer of immune individuals to prevent the spread of the virus.

-Fear and misinformation about Ebola in West Africa had spread faster than the virus, keeping people from seeking medical help and taking the critical steps to protect themselves and their families.
+Fear and misinformation about Ebola has spread faster than the virus, keeping people from seeking medical help and taking the critical steps to protect themselves and their families.
 It’s critical to educate communities on protection and prevention by enlisting the support of trusted locals.